presleyp/Speriment/README.md

 the JSON to a JavaScript variable, we make it simpler to load the data.

 ###How do I run an experiment?

-You'll still need to follow all of the instructions for using PsiTurk: psiturk.readthedocs.org.
+You'll still need to follow all of the [instructions for using PsiTurk](psiturk.readthedocs.org).

-But instead of putting your own JavaScript code in task.js, take the following steps:

-1. Write a Python script based on example.py, and referring to the Speriment Python API.
-Set it to write to a file in your PsiTurk project directory, under static/js.
+But this is what the workflow will look like in your terminal:

+1. Install PsiTurk and the Python component of Speriment.
+This only has to be done once, whereas future steps are done once per experiment.
+Another one-time installation you may want to consider is of a database like MySQL, as the database PsiTurk uses by default may lead to corrupt data if multiple participants try to submit data at once.
+See the PsiTurk documentation.

+    `sudo pip install psiturk`

+    `sudo pip install speriment`

+2. Make a project directory for this experiment.
+In this case I'm calling it `myproject`.

+    `psiturk-setup-example`

+    `mv psiturk-example/ myproject/`

+3. Edit `config.txt` and the files in `templates`.
+Don't bother editing `exp.html` or `task.js` because Speriment will edit those.

+4. Write a Python script to generate a Speriment from a csv of your experimental materials.
+Put the csv file and the Python script in `myproject` (or whatever you called the directory).

+5. Install the JavaScript component of Speriment.

+    `cd ~/myproject/static/lib`

+    `npm install speriment`

-2. Run the script.
+6. Run your Python script.
-3. When you set up your PsiTurk directory, you ended up with a file yourproject/static/js/task.js.
-Replace that file with Speriment's task.js.
-   In Speriment's task.js, set jsonExperiment equal to the variable name you gave your JSON data.
-4. Put speriment.js inside your PsiTurk project directory under static/lib.
-5. When you set up your PsiTurk directory, you also ended up with a file yourproject/templates/exp.html.
-It has a list of `<script>` tags.
-Add one for speriment.js and one for the file containing your JSON data.

-You can do these in any order, except that it helps to write the script before you run it.

-Now you can test and run your experiment just as PsiTurk describes.

-###How do I analyze my data?
+    `cd ~/myproject`

+    `python myscript`

+7. Enter the PsiTurk shell.

+    `psiturk`

+8. In the PsiTurk shell, turn on the server and, if you're using a tunnel, open a tunnel.

+    `server on`

+    `tunnel on`

+9. Debug your experiment in your browser.

+    `debug`

+10. Try out your experiment in the Mechanical Turk Sandbox.
+This command will ask you questions and then give you two links; follow the Sandbox link.

+    `hit create`

+11. When you're ready, switch to live mode and make a HIT to put on the real Mechanical Turk.

+    `mode`

+    `hit create`

+    The PsiTurk shell also has other useful commands, so check out its documentation.

+12. Finally, use Speriment to retrieve and format your data, writing it to a csv in your project directory that you can load into Python or R. Speriment comes with a command-line tool `speriment-output` to make this easy.
+It takes one required argument and two optional lists of arguments.
+The required argument is the name of a file to write the results to.
+The options are --tags or -t and --exclude or -e.

+    The --tags option should be used if you passed tags into your Python script for pages and/or options.
+    Supply a name for each tag, starting with page tags and then option tags, in the order in which you supplied the data in your script.
+You must use the same number of tags as you supplied.

+    The --exclude option should be used if you know already that you want to exclude data from certain workers.
+You can exclude them after looking at the data, so this is just a convenience.
+Follow the flag with the worker IDs of the workers you want to exclude.

+    Here, I'm imagining I have tags representing ItemType and Frequency, and I want to exclude the data that I generated when I was debugging the experiment and was given worker ID debugALHLUO.

+    `speriment-output myproject_results.csv --tags ItemType Frequency -e debugALHLUO`

+###What data does Speriment record?

-Follow PsiTurk's instructions on retrieving your data.
-Speriment only records trial data, not unstructured data.
+In terms of PsiTurk, Speriment only records trial data, not unstructured data.
 PsiTurk records event data automatically, but only for a few kinds of events.

-Speriment records trial data in the following order.
+Speriment records the following trial data and `speriment-output` gives it these names:

 - PageID: ID given or automatically generated for the page
 - PageText: Text given to display on the page
 - BlockIDs: IDs of all blocks that enclose this page
 - StartTime: The time when the page displayed.
 This is in milliseconds since 1/1/1970, which makes it easy to subtract EndTime from it for reaction time.
 - EndTime: The time when the participant clicked Next.
 - Iteration: The number of times, counting from 1, that this page was displayed.
 Will always be 1 unless the page is in a block with a criterion.
 - Condition: The experimental condition you supplied for the page.
 - SelectedID: The IDs of any options that the participant selected.
 - SelectedText: The text of any options that the participant selected.
 - Correct: The information you supplied about whether the option is correct or what a correct text answer will match.
 - OptionOrder: The option IDs in the order in which they were displayed.
   Options are shuffled and you may want to look at how they appeared on the page.
 - SelectedPosition: The position, left-to-right starting from 0 at the left, of any selected options.

+`speriment-output` also returns the following columns from PsiTurk data:
+- UniqueID: The HIT ID and Worker ID
+- TrialNumber: Starting from 0, the number of this trial.
+Every page gets a number, including instructions and feedback.
+- Version: If you set the "condition" variable in config.txt, this is the version of the experiment that the participant saw.
+Used in Latin Square designs.
+- HIT: HIT ID
+- WorkerID: Worker ID of the participant

+Finally, it returns the tags you included in your Python script:
 - User-defined columns: There will then be a column for each page tag you supplied followed by a column for each option tag you supplied.
 If you supplied none of a kind of tag, those columns will not be present.
 Note that, because you're allowed to make nonexclusive questions where participants can select multiple options, each option tag column will contain a list of one or more values, one for each option selected.
 If the page is exclusive, it will be a list containing one value rather than a bare value.

 PsiTurk provides information about the version of the experiment (which they call condition) that was used for the purpose of Latin squares, the worker ID, and the trial number.
 Note that it also supplies, with each trial, a field called "datetime", which is the time the trial was saved.
 All trials are saved at the end of the experiment, so this number is not informative for reaction times and does not reliably show trial order.